int128/gradle-ssh-plugin/README.md

   * `execute` throws an exception if exit status of the remote command is not zero.
   * `executeSudo` throws an exception if exit status of the remote command is not zero, including sudo authentication failure.
   * `executeBackground` throws an exception if exit status of the remote command is not zero, but does not interrupt any other background operations.
 If any command cause error, the task will be failed.
+  * `shell` throws an exception if exit status of the shell is not zero.
   * `get` - throws an exception if error occurs.
   * `put` - throws an exception if error occurs.